DMClVG/Toy/README.md

 # Toy

-This is the toy programming language interpreter, written in C#.
+This is the Toy programming language interpreter, written in C#.

-My goal for writing this language is simply to have fun, but also to create something that *could* be usable in an actual dev environment.
+My goal for writing this language is simply to have fun and to learn, but also to create something that *could* be usable in an actual dev environment, particularly as an extension for unity.

+The docs can be found under docs/, or you could start [here](docs/tutoral.md).

 Special thanks to http://craftinginterpreters.com/ for their fantastic book that I followed to write this.